fajrif/village/README.md

 ### RSS Feed

-Village:Articles comes prepared with a fully functional RSS feed.
+Village:Articles comes prepared with a fully functional RSS feed / Atom.

 You can take advantage of the built-in feed by adding the feed link to your HTML head tag.
 For example, simply add the following to your default layout: